X-rays and other imaging techniques for ankylosing spondylitis are an important part of getting an accurate diagnosis of this condition.

 People experience radiation every day from X-rays in our environment.
 But X-rays and CT scans can expose the body to a higher level of radiation than normal.
 This radiation can cause mutations in human DNA that may lead to cancer later in life.

 Consequently, X-rays and CT scans are deemed to have the potential to cause cancer.
-However, the actual increased health risk associated with radiation exposure from normal X-ray or CT scans appears to be low, according to the United States Food and Drug Administration.
+However, the actual increased health risk associated with radiation exposure from normal X-ray or CT scans appears to be low, according to the

 With normal exposure to X-ray and CT scan radiation, there seems to be very little increased risk for developing cancer at a later stage.